ExpediaDotCom/EchoX3/README.md

 # Development Guide

 This section is for developers intending to contribute to the project.
+It covers the mechanics of working with the project such as building, running tests, and running samples.
+It doesn't cover best coding practices, style, design philosophy, etc.

 The project uses the following tools for development.
 The rest of this developer guide will assume these tools are installed in the development environment.